vlandham/captain_z/out/captain_z.md

 Captain Z led the children out of the market and into a little alleyway between the nearby stores.
 They ducked under low hanging wires crowded with drying clothes.
 They sped left, then right, down through a maze of side streets, trying to loose the guards.

 She hoped to find a way back out to the main street where they could try to get lost in the crowds.
-Instead, she found a dead end.
+Instead, Captain Z found a dead end.

 The shop buildings all crowded around the little road.
 There was no way to squeeze through.
 She tried a few back doors to find them locked.
 The guards were coming.
 She could here their grunts and calls getting closer and closer.
-They would be caught if they tried to go back down the alley.
-They would be caught anyways in a few seconds if they stayed in the dead end.
+Captain Z would be caught if they tried to go back down the alley.
+They would be caught anyways in a few seconds if they stayed where they were.

 Sophia looked up for a way out.
 There, halfway up the last building at the end of the alley was a little metal ladder that led to the rooftop.